mcconvil/pdxTrees/README.md

 Statistics, students wrangle `pdxTrees` data with `dplyr`, and create graphs of `pdxTrees` with `ggplot2`.
-In the [Data Science course](https://github.com/Reed-Statistics/math241s20), the package is used to teach the best practices of function writing, to construction interactive maps with `leaflet`, and to showcase the usefulness of `lubridate` along with many other R packages.
+In the [Data Science course](https://github.com/Reed-Statistics/math241s20), the package is used to teach best practices of function writing, to construct interactive maps with `leaflet`, and to showcase the usefulness of `lubridate`, along with many other R packages.